 Share and collaborate

-It's easy to share content with others inside and outside your organization.
+You can share content with others inside and outside your organization.
 You can set up groups that are private and by invitation only, or public groups that are open to everyone.
 You can also set up collaborations with other organizations to share and work with each other's content.
 Other ways to share maps and other content include embedding them in web pages, on blogs, in web apps, and through social media.
 Use focused apps to collaborate with colleagues in the field, office, or community.

 Explore and analyze data

 ArcGIS Online includes interactive maps and 3D scenes that allow your entire organization to explore, understand, and measure your geographic data.
 Access ArcGIS Living Atlas of the World, a dynamic collection of maps, scenes, data layers, imagery, analytics, and apps from the ArcGIS community.
-Use the analysis tools included in Map Viewer Classic to reveal new patterns, find suitable locations, enrich your data, find out what's nearby, and summarize your data.
+Use the analysis tools included in Map Viewer to reveal new patterns, find suitable locations, enrich your data, find out what's nearby, and summarize your data.
 You can also leverage ArcGIS API for Python using ArcGIS Notebooks to run data science scripts to get insight into your data.

 Add, manage, and share your own data.
 You can publish your data as web layers on ArcGIS Online.
 This frees up your internal resources, since these web layers are hosted in Esri’s cloud and scale dynamically as demand increases or decreases.
 You can add your layers to maps and allow others to use them as well.
 You can publish your data directly from ArcGIS Pro or ArcGIS Online and share the data with others.